- By Jonathan Ruales

 “I like to listen.
 I have learned a great deal from listening carefully.
 Most people never listen.” – Ernest Hemingway

-Inspirational & Motivational Others
+Inspirational & Motivational to Others

 Be a true visionary!
 Don’t be focused on temporary setbacks, see the big picture.
-Drive for success, painting a clear picture of your goals and be able to effectively communicate them with your team!
+Drive for success, painting a clear picture of your goals and be able to effectively communicate them with your team.

 “If your actions inspire others to dream more, learn more, do more and become more, you are a leader.” – John Quincy Adams

-High Integrity and Honesty:
+High Integrity and Honesty

 Never compromise your values by cheating.
-Lead by example, walk the walk of your talk!
+Lead by example, walk the walk of your talk.
 Be willing to respectfully listen, discuss and speak up, even when issues are challenging or unpopular.
 Do the right thing because it’s the right thing to do.

 “Integrity is doing the right thing, even when no one is watching.” – C.S.
 Lewis